rnd-team-dev/plotoptix/README.md

 ## Installation

-**Note**, at this point PlotOptiX binaries are prepared for Windows only.
+**Note**, at this point, PlotOptiX binaries are prepared for Windows only.
 We should be able to extend to Linux / MacOS X, but today you are dealing with the very first version of the project.

 #### CUDA Toolkit